 Kitchen notes

-- Organization: read the recipe first and make sure you have ingredients at the right temperatures, equipment needed, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

 - Icing or glaze: always pour it over the warm cake so it seeps a little into the top of the cake.
 Or make a poke cake: pierce or poke holes with a brochette stick or toothpick on the surface of the cake when it comes out of the oven.
 Then pour the chocolate icing over them.
 It will seep more into the baked cake and the whole thing will be fudgier.